US intensifies oversight of Boeing, will begin production audits after latest mishap for planemaker

 The FAA statement said it also would look into safety risks from the agency delegating inspection authority to company employees, and will consider moving those functions to an independent third party.

 “It is time to re-examine the delegation of authority and assess any associated safety risks,” FAA Administrator Mike Whitaker said in the statement.
-“The grounding of the 737-9 and the multiple production-related issues identified in recent years require us to look at every option to reduce risk.”
+“The grounding of the 737-9 and the multiple production-related issues identified in recent years require us to look at every option to reduce risk,” said Whitaker, who was confirmed by the Senate as the new FAA chief in October.

 The agency also will increase monitoring of 737-Max incidents that happen while the plane is in use.